As of June 1, 2017 you can find us:

 WHAT: We are in need of performance and rehearsal space to accommodate more arts education opportunities for children & families.

-Since 2012, over 3,500 youth from across the Treasure Valley have participated in one or more of our education programs and nearly 20,000 have enjoyed a live performance.
+Since 2012, nearly 4,000 youth from across the Treasure Valley have participated in one or more of our education programs and over 30,000 have enjoyed a live performance.

 WHERE: Meridian will remain our headquarters but we will continue to serve the entire Treasure Valley through our partnership programs with Parks & Recreation departments, Boise Little Theater, local libraries, and many others.
 New partnerships are being explored all the time!